Sewer Acoustic Inspection

 - Reduces Sewer Line Blockages and Overflows: Rather than wait for an emergency, sewer line inspections help operators take preventative action.

-Typically, sewer pipes—particularly older pipes found in older cities—become blocked over time as tree roots break through the walls of the pipes, and as trash, detergents, fats, oils and grease in wastewater and storm drains accumulate.
+Typically, sewer pipes—particularly older pipes found in older cities—become blocked over time as tree roots break through the walls, and as trash, detergents, fats, oils and grease accumulate.

-Using acoustic resonance technology, SUEZ can assess and prioritize lines that need maintenance throughout the collection system.
-This allows SUEZ to pinpoint where problems are and where they are likely to occur.
-That means rather than blindly inspecting mile after mile of perfectly good lines, we can dispatch our service crews when and where they are needed most.
+Using acoustic inspection, SUEZ can assess and prioritize lines that need maintenance pinpointing where problems are and where they are likely to occur.
+Rather than blindly cleaning mile after mile of perfectly good lines, we can dispatch our service crews when and where they are needed most.

 Use existing geographic information system (GIS) data.

-If needed, SUEZ can also build a GIS layer using the data collected by the acoustic inspection, that can be accessed and updated as areas are cleaned, repaired or both.
+SUEZ can also build a GIS layer using the data collected by the inspection, which can be accessed and updated as areas are cleaned, repaired or both.

 After acoustic and visual inspections are completed, SUEZ builds a list, prioritizing pipe segments that need to be cleared of roots, grease and debris, or repaired.

-The results obtained during the acoustic inspections are only as good as you make of them.
-SUEZ developed a comprehensive score management approach that clearly defines each action that needs to be carried out for each score obtained and each situation encountered.
+The results obtained during the inspections are only as good as acted upon.
+SUEZ develops a comprehensive score management approach, clearly defining each action that needs to be carried out for each score obtained and each situation encountered.

 To learn more about our acoustic pipeline inspection technology and services, contact a representative.